GabrielCaricchio/GabrielCaricchio/README.md

 </div>

-## 👨‍💻 About me
+## About me 👨‍💻
-I'm studying information systems and learning about cloud computing, data structures, and databases.
-I enjoy programming and am dedicated to my projects and work.
-I'm looking for jobs in the back-end area; my primary programming language is Python.
+I'm studying 📚 information systems 💻 and learning about cloud computing, data structures, and databases.
+I enjoy programming 🖥️ and am dedicated to my projects and work 🧑‍💼.
+I'm looking for jobs in the back-end area 😍; my primary programming language is Python 🐍.

 ---